-Many of our friends, family members, and followers have on more than one occasion asked me for some insider’s tips for learning Spanish.
-Perhaps seeing me rattle off in near-perfect Spanish carries with it a certain shock value–which is a good thing–as it presents an opportunity to gently remind people that a book cannot be judged by its cover!
+Perhaps seeing me rattle off in near-perfect Spanish comes as a surprise to many–which is a good thing–as it presents an opportunity to gently remind people that a book cannot be judged by its cover!

 After years of growing up in the border city of San Diego/Tijuana, earning my degree in Spanish with a Masters in Cross-Cultural Education & Curriculum Development, and having taught K-12 Spanish for over a decade, I do indeed have a certain advantage and insight into language acquisition tips.

-While waving a magic wand might be the desired prescription for developing a working command of written and spoken Spanish, unfortunately for most, it doesn’t come that easy and hence a little bit of focused studies and uninhibited practice is in order.
+While waving a magic wand might be the easier and preferred route for acquiring a working command of written and spoken Spanish, a little bit of focused studies and uninhibited practice will pay dividends!
+I promise…

 1. Examine Your Motivations